Rebecca Kotz began educating and training on issues of men's violence against women at 20 years old.

 She is a member of the Minnesota Human Trafficking Task Force and previously a member of the Minnesota Department of Health Sexual Violence Prevention Anti-Porn Symposium Planning Committee.

-Rebecca was a student activist who founded Students Against Trafficking & Sexploitation (SATS), the first student organization in Minnesota to solely address sexual slavery.
+In college, Rebecca was a student activist who founded Students Against Trafficking & Sexploitation (SATS), the first student organization in Minnesota to solely address sexual slavery.
+She worked with the SCSU Women's Center on sexual assault awareness and was the President of Chi Alpha campus ministries.

-Rebecca has committed to use her voice as an activist, speaker, consultant, educator and writer to defend women's liberation and ending men's violence.
+Rebecca has committed to use her voice as an activist, speaker, consultant, educator and writer to defend women's liberation, global social justice, and ending men's violence.

 Rebecca currently lives in MN with her husband.